newtonjeri/Integrating-PI-Module-V3-with-Ubuntu24.04-PI-4B/IntegratingPIV3ubuntu2404/Readme.md

-**# Professional Documentation: Integrating the Raspberry Pi Camera Module V3 with Raspberry Pi 4B on Ubuntu 24.04**
+# **Integrating the Raspberry Pi Camera Module V3 with Raspberry Pi 4B on Ubuntu 24.04**

 ## **Introduction**
 This guide provides step-by-step instructions for setting up and using the Raspberry Pi Camera Module V3 with a Raspberry Pi 4B running Ubuntu 24.04.
 It covers disabling legacy camera support, configuring the firmware, installing necessary dependencies, detecting the camera, streaming video, and integrating with ROS2.